ASukhanov/PoF/L432KC_SIM/Docs/README.md

 ## Debugging
 The RS232 with 3.3V levels should be connected: RXD - to PA9 (W_TX), TXD - to PA10 (W_RX).

-To communicate to board over UART1:
+To communicate with the board over UART1:

     python3 -m serial.tools.miniterm /dev/ttyUSB0 57600